PathBoard/pathboard.github.io/docs/index.md

 # Welcome to PathBoard

 ## About
-**PathBoard** is a mobile and web application dedicated to analyze and monitor real-time and historical data from sport performances.
+**PathBoard** is a mobile and web application dedicated to analyze and monitor real-time and historical data from athletic performance.

 ## Contact